-given by models) ought to follow from some given premises really does follow.
+One theme of this paper is to ask about how much of inference could be attributed to monotonicity reasoning in some form.
+We have seen positive examples of where monotonicity reasoning, or something close, really can help.
+At this point, we want to go in the other direction.
+The topic of natural logic has uncovered dozens of logical systems, and in most cases those systems are logically complete.
+This means that any natural language argument which (in a semantic sense given by models) ought to follow from some given premises really does follow.
 We want to ask now which features of existing natural logic systems go beyond what we have done so far in this paper.
 The reason for doing this is to ask what would be necessary to add to infer(K) in order to obtain a fuller automated system for natural language inference.

 We begin with ancient traditions in logic, the classical syllogisms.
 Of the most common syllogistic figures, the following are obtainable from monotonicity: Barbara, Celarent, Darii, Cesare, Camestres, Baroco, Bocardo.
-The following syllogistic forms are not mere instances of monotonicity: Ferio (see also Section 6 below), Festino, Ferison, Fresison.
+The following are not instances of monotonicity, but mainly because they lack a principle about no and some: Ferio (see also Section 6 below), Festino, Ferison, Fresison.
 The following use existential import and so are classically invalid: Darapti, Disamis.

-In the simplest modern syllogistic systems (found in [12], for example), the first two inferences are not derivable from \uparrow and \downarrow polarity indications:
+In the simplest modern syllogistic systems (found in [12], for example), the first two inferences are not derivable from $\uparrow$ and $\downarrow$ polarity indications:

-Some y are x Some y are x Some y (v some x) Some x are y Some x are x Some x are x
+Some $y$ are $x$ Some $y$ are $x$ Some $y$ ( $v$ some $x$ ) Some x are y Some $x$ are $x$ Some x are x